 The legends associated with the festival of Vaisakhi that mark the importance of this festival are given below:

-Agriculture is the backbone of India and the festival of Baisakhi is celebrated by the farmers, as it is a festival of Harvest.
-People of Punjab and Haryana celebrate this festival with lot of enthusiasm and to witness a perfect ambience of Baisakhi festival one must visit Punjab.
+Agriculture is the backbone of India and the festival of Vaisakhi is celebrated by the farmers, as it is a festival of Harvest.
+People of Punjab and Haryana celebrate this festival with lot of enthusiasm and to witness a perfect ambience of Vaisakhi festival one must visit Punjab.
 People wear beautiful clothes on this day and perform the folk dance of Punjab, bhangra and gidda on this day.

 Birth Of Khalsa

 - It is said that in 1699 the foundation of Khalsa Pant was marked by Guru Gobind Singh ji at Anandpur Sahib.